rapenne-s/bento/README.md

   - **up to date**: everything is fine
   - **extra logs**: the update process has been run more than necessary, this shouldn't happen.
 The most common case is to run the update service manually.
   - **failing**: the update process failed
+  - **rollbacked**: the update process failed and a rollback has been done to previous version. **Bento** won't try until a new configuration is available.
 - the time elapsed since last rebuild
 - the time elapsed since the new onfiguration has been made available